Druze in Syria: History

 When a local paper in 1945 reported that President Shukri al-Quwatli (1943–49) had called the Druzes a "dangerous minority", Sultan Pasha al-Atrash flew into a rage and demanded a public retraction.
-If it were not forthcoming, he announced, the Druzes would indeed become "dangerous" and a force of 4,000 Druze warriors would "occupy the city of Damascus."
-Quwatli could not dismiss Sultan Pasha's threat.
-The military balance of power in Syria was tilted in favor of the Druzes, at least until the military builds up during the 1948 War in Palestine.
-One advisor to the Syrian Defense Department warned in 1946 that the Syrian army was "useless", and that the Druzes could "take Damascus and capture the present leaders in a breeze."
+He threatened that the Druzes would indeed become dangerous and a force of 4,000 Druze warriors would occupy Damascus.
+The military balance of power in Syria was tilted in favor of the Druzes at that time.
+In 1946, an advisor to the Syrian Defense Department described the Syrian army as "useless", and said the Druzes could "take Damascus and capture the present leaders in a breeze."

 During the four years of Adib Shishakli's rule in Syria (December 1949 to February 1954) (on 25 August 1952: Shishakli created the Arab Liberation Movement (ALM), a progressive party with pan-Arabist and socialist views), the Druze community was subjected to a heavy attack by the Syrian government.
 Shishakli believed that among his many opponents in Syria, the Druzes were the most potentially dangerous, and he was determined to crush them.
 He frequently proclaimed: "My enemies are like a serpent: the head is the Jebel al-Druze, the stomach Homs, and the tail Aleppo.
 If I crush the head the serpent will die."
 Shishakli dispatched 10,000 regular troops to occupy the Jebel al-Druze.
 Several towns were bombarded with heavy weapons, killing scores of civilians and destroying many houses.
 According to Druze accounts, Shishakli encouraged neighboring Bedouin tribes to plunder the defenseless population and allowed his own troops to run amok.